makerfactoryio/docs/docs/development-boards/esp32/rgb-led.md

 # RGB LED strip

-The board has **four** WS2813 RGB LEDs.
+The component **RGB LED** has **four** WS2813 RGB LEDs.
 The LEDs are connected to each other and therefore they could be handled like an LED strip.

+!!! example
+    An example project for the Arduino IDE is provided in **RGB-LED-HSV.ino** which could be downloaded [here](../../source/esp32/rgb-led-hsv/RGB-LED-HSV.ino)

 ESP Board | RGB LED
 --- | ---
 <img src="/images/esp32/block_rgb_led.png"  width="30%"> | SW312,SW313

+## USING THE COMPONENT

 The four LEDs are labeled on the board.
-The first LED in the strip is the LED **D300** near by the switches.
+The first LED in the strip is the LED **D300** nearby the switches.

 |Label on the board|LED number|
 |------------------|:----------:|